MuradAladdinzade/LLM_Survey/README.md

 ####  Positional Encoding

-1) Absolute Positional Embeddings: (APE) has been used in the original Transformer model to preserve the information of sequence order.
+1) Absolute Positional Embeddings: (APE) has been used in the original Transformer model to preserve the information of sequence order.
 Therefore, the positional information of words is added to the input embeddings at the bottom of both the encoder and decoder stacks.
 There are various options for positional encodings, either learned or fixed.
 In the vanilla